flynneva/renode-linux-runner-action/README.md

 - libgpiod tools 1.6.3

 ## Parameters

 - `shared-dir` - Path to the shared directory.
 Contents of this directory will be mounted in Renode.
-This is also the default path in which specified commands are run
+The embedded Linux in Renode will start in this directory.
-- `renode-run` - A command or a list of commands to run in Renode
+- `renode-run` - A command or a list of commands to run in Renode.
-- `devices` - List of devices that should be added to the workflow
+- `devices` - List of devices to add to the workflow.
+If not specified, the action will not install any devices.
+- `image-path` - Url to tar.xz archive with compiled embedded Linux image.
+If not specified, the action will use the default one.
+See releases for examples.

 ### Devices syntax